CAMMA-public/Endoscapes/README.md

 (NSD)

 If you use Endoscapes-CVS201 or Endoscapes-BBox201, please additionally cite the following:

+[2] Murali, A., Alapatt, D., Mascagni, P., Vardazaryan, A., Garcia, A., Okamoto, N., ... & Padoy, N. (2023).
+Latent graph representations for critical view of safety assessment.
+IEEE Transactions on Medical Imaging.
 ```bibtex
 @article{murali2023latent,
   author={Murali, Aditya and Alapatt, Deepak and Mascagni, Pietro and Vardazaryan, Armine and Garcia, Alain and Okamoto, Nariaki and Mutter, Didier and Padoy, Nicolas},